Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 It trains the ability to generate and repeat force efficiently.

-This carries over to lifting, driving tools, and initiating powerful movement under load.
+This carries over to firefighter drags and carries, lifting people and equipment, and initiating powerful movement under load.

 WORKOUT INSTRUCTIONS